ksu-cs-textbooks/cis400/content/0-forward/02-course-structure.md

 Also, if you realize your group meeting time is not working for you, let me know.
 It may be possible to switch.

-Attendance at the class meetings is not manditory.
+Attendance at the class meetings is not mandatory.
 If you are uncomfortable coming to the classroom, you do not need to.

 ### Joining Remotely
 Class meetings will also be broadcast over zoom, should you want to join a session that you are not attending in-person.
 These meetings can be accessed from the **Zoom** Menu option in Canvas.

 ![Zoom in Canvas]({{<static "images/0.0.2.2.png">}})

 You may join **any** class session via Zoom, either section, any day.
-Please maintain good netiquitte while in a class Zoom session.
+Please maintain good netiquette while in a class Zoom session.